Ayokunnumi1/Reelflix-Movie-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to give  thanks  to  Microverse .
+- I would like to give  thanks  to  Microverse for creating this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>